tanjieling0/tp/docs/UserGuide.md

 ## Adding a person: `add`

 Adds a person (Client, Supplier or Employee) to the address book.
+Each role (eg. Client, Supplier, Employee) has its own set of fields that can be added.

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS role/ROLE [dob/yyyy-mm-dd][t/TAG]…​`

 Examples:
-* `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 r/client t/friend`
+* `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 role/client t/friend`
-* `add n/Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/1234567 r/supplier`
+* `add n/Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/1234567 role/supplier`

 **Info:** NetConnect checks for unique profiles by its NAME, PHONE and EMAIL.
 It does not allow you to create two profiles with identical name, phone number and email.
 </section>